 This is the english translation of an older blog post in german from November 2015.

 The reasons for this are manifold: First of all we need to realize the impact the year 1868 had on Japan.
-A strictly feudal society was at once pushed into the modern western world of the late nineteenth century.
+A strictly feudal society was suddenly pushed into the modern western world of the late nineteenth century.
 Of course, this didn’t happen out of the blue.
 The decades before 1868 have seen a strong will for radical change.
-It must have been clear as well for most of the Tokugawa diehards that Japan will be transformed, especially after Matthew Perry steered his US fleet into the harbor of Uraga in 1853.
+It must have been obvious as well for most of the Tokugawa diehards that Japan will be transformed, especially after Matthew Perry steered his US fleet into the harbor of Uraga in 1853.

 When the new emperor Mutsuhito declared the era name “Meiji” (enlightened rule) in January 1868 it was apparent where the journey goes.